Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/README.md

       subject: NetworkConfiguration
     remove: true

-  # Add back when this API version is added to the operation controller code
+  # Add back when this API is fixed
   - where:
       subject: NetworkSecurityPerimeterConfiguration$
     remove: true